romi/plant-imager/README.md

 This version aim to make work together the Plant Imager Software and [romi-rover-buid-and-test](https://github.com/romi/romi-rover-build-and-test)

 > :warning: This a test version

-> :warning: THis branch only work with the branch **NAME OF THE BRANCH** of romi-rover-buid-and-test
+> :warning: This branch only work with the branch **NAME OF THE BRANCH** of romi-rover-buid-and-test

 > :warning: For now only **ONE** pi camera can be used to make a scan

 ## Run an acquisition